Are all alcohols in skin care products bad for your skin? Here’s the truth!

 What are some good alcohol-free products?

 Look no further than Korean skin care, which have jumped on the alcohol-free bandwagon since a long time ago!
-Etude House’s Soon Jung Line is free from any potential irritants or harmful alcohols, and brands like Pyunkang Yul are made with the most minimal and non-abrasive ingredients.
+Etude House’s Soon Jung Line is free from any potential irritants or harmful alcohols, and brands like Sioris and Pyunkang Yul are made with the most minimal and non-abrasive ingredients.
 The Klairs Supple Preparation Facial Toner is also one of our customer-favourites to clear away dirt and excess oil without the use of any harmful alcohol.

 Have you had any good/ bad experience with alcohol in skin care?
 Let us know in the comments!